pavdmyt/git-ctm/README.rst

-ctm = commit time machine
+git-ctm = commit time machine

+A CLI tool to easily create git commits with desired timestamp.